-Building a PC for Streaming: Twitch, Hitbox and Game Broadcasting
+Building a PC for Streaming: Twitch, Hitbox, and YouTube Gaming

-Video game streaming is now more popular than ever, with streaming websites such as TwitchTV and Hitbox allowing anyone to broadcast themselves playing video games live to the world.
-It has also become an incredibly simple thing to do, as long as you have the proper hardware and know-how.
+Video game streaming (also known as game broadcasting) is now more popular than ever, with streaming websites such as TwitchTV and Hitbox allowing anyone to broadcast themselves playing video games live to the world.
+It has also become a simple thing to do, as long as you have the proper hardware and know-how.

 This guide is your one-stop-shop for building a computer to stream games online.
-We’ll explain what you need to do in order to stream online, what PC hardware you’ll want to use in your build, and how to get the best possible performance out of that hardware.
+We’ll explain what you need to stream online, what PC hardware you’ll want for your build, and how to get the best possible performance out of that hardware.

 In Section 2, we’ll go in-depth on how to properly set up your PC and Optimize for Streaming.